quannguyen0103/Tiki-product-scraper/README.md

-# Project Request
+# Project Requirements
-The company has instructed the Data Engineer team to scrape product data from the website tiki.com and insert it into a MongoDB database, aiming to gain insights into their competitor's offerings and improve their own competitive position.
+The Data Engineer team has been instructed to scrape product data from tiki.com and store it in a MongoDB database.
+The goal is to gain insights into competitors' offerings and enhance the company's competitive position.
+Additionally, the team is tasked with extracting specific data fields from MongoDB and inserting them into a MySQL database for other teams to use.
+We also need to create visualizations to derive some insights from the data.